Why are we moving towards smoke free with designated areas?

-The policy is available on our website and any staff, student or visitor who smokes on campus from 1 July, may be approached and be reminded about our smoke free policy and advised where they can smoke.
+The procedures are available on our website and any staff, student or visitor who smokes on campus from 1 July, may be approached and be reminded about our smoke free policy and advised where they can smoke.

 The success of this approach will depend on the thoughtfulness, consideration and cooperation of smokers and non-smokers.
-All students and staff share in the responsibility for enforcement of the policy.
+All students and staff share in the responsibility for enforcement of the procedures.

 Transitioning to a smoke free campus requires respect for others — both non-smokers and smokers.
 You are encouraged to respectfully and politely remind smokers that they must go to designated areas if they wish to smoke.
 If you have a regular issue at a particular location, contact Security.